Bell Creek Academy

 Bell Creek Academy is a U.S. middle and high school in Riverview, Florida.
 The Panther is the school mascot.
-In May 2013, construction of the middle school and high school campus on Boyette Road began for the school to open for the 2013–2014 school year.
-Bell Creek is managed by Charter School Associates, a management company which runs more than 20 schools in the state of Florida.
+In May 2013, construction of the middle school and high school campus on Boyette Road began for the school to open for the 2013 – 2014 school year.
+Bell Creek is managed by Charter School Associates, a management company that runs more than 20 schools in the state of Florida.

 Student government

-The Bell Creek Academy Student Government Association (SGA) is the high school representing body of the students.
-Established in 2015, its positions are as follows:
+The Bell Creek Academy Student Government Association (SGA) is the high school representative of the students.
+It was established in 2015.
+Its positions are given below: